-We will replace any participants who were rejected without payment (see Ethics and Consent section) and participants who time out on more than 30% of trials in the study or test phases.
-We will also replace participants who do not reach 60% overall accuracy (i.e., across hit rates and correct rejections) on the recognition memory task, in line with Cortese et al. (2010; 2015).
-This accuracy threshold takes into account both old words where participants correctly respond "old" (i.e., hit rates to targets) and new words where participants correctly respond "new" (i.e., correct rejections of distractors = 1 - false alarms), and thus subsumes a threshold based on d'.
-We expect that any participants who do not perform well on the lexical decision task, for example due to inattention, will also not perform well on the memory task, and therefore we do not plan to use separate exclusion criteria based on lexical decision task accuracy.
+We replaced any participants who were rejected without payment (see Ethics and Consent section, N=57) and participants who timed out on more than 30% of trials in the study or test phases (N=8).
+We also replaced participants who did not reach 60% overall accuracy (i.e., across hit rates and correct rejections) on the recognition memory task, in line with Cortese et al. (2010; 2015) (N=659).
+This accuracy threshold took into account both old words where participants correctly respond "old" (i.e., hit rates to targets) and new words where participants correctly respond "new" (i.e., correct rejections of distractors = 1 - false alarms), and thus subsumed a threshold based on d.'
+We expected that any participants who did not perform well on the lexical decision task, for example due to inattention, would also not perform well on the memory task, and therefore we did not plan to use separate exclusion criteria based on lexical decision task accuracy.

-Trials with RT below 300ms will be classified as motor errors and removed.
-Trials which do not register a response within 3000ms will time out and will be removed from the analysis.
-No other data will be excluded as outliers, and no outlier correction method will be performed.
+Trials with RT below 300ms were classified as motor errors and removed (763 responses; 0.31% of data).
+Trials which did not register a response within 3000ms timed out and were removed from the analysis (1225 responses; 0.50% of data).
+No other data were excluded as outliers, and no outlier correction method was performed.